Reasons Why Your Rabbit Seems To Chew On Everything

 It's a good idea to provide your rabbit with toys and objects to distract him or her from chewing unwanted items.
 Rabbit need to be kept entertained, whether that is with you playing with them or for them to have objects they can enjoy.
 There are a number of amazing alternatives that you can provide your rabbit to keep them away from your nice furniture.

 Understanding how to care for your rabbit and why he or she constantly chews on random objects is very important.
 Be aware of the different psychological and environmental reasons that could be effecting your rabbit's chewing and provide them with an array of toys to keep them happy and healthy throughout their life.

 The best thing to give your rabbit to chew on is high quality hay or apple sticks.
 We want your rabbit to stay happy and healthy and for you to stop worrying about the condition of your home.
-You can choose from our First Cut Timothy Hay, Second Cut Timothy Hay, Coarse Orchard Grass or our Organic Apple Sticks!
+You can choose from our Coarse Timothy Hay, Medium Timothy Hay, Coarse Orchard Grass or our All Natural Apple Sticks!
 All of them will help to entertain your little one and give them something to chew on besides your furniture.